-VI.
+VII.
 Next steps

-This consultation report provides a review of C3 member jurisdictions' approaches to order routing incentives in their markets.
+This final report provides a review of C3 member jurisdictions' approaches to order routing incentives in their markets.
 It also examines practices by intermediaries in this area, including the influence of such order routing incentives on order routing behaviours if received or provided, and the potential benefits or risks for customers.
-It also notes planned reforms by a number of C3 member jurisdictions that may impact these areas.
+It also notes planned reforms by a number of C3 member jurisdictions that may impact these areas and reflects comments received from market participants in response to the earlier consultation report on these findings that was published in December 2016.

-Given these forthcoming changes and existing differences in regulatory frameworks and national markets, IOSCO does not propose next steps beyond receiving comments on this report and its findings within 60 days after which IOSCO will publish a final report.
+Given these forthcoming changes and existing differences in regulatory frameworks and national markets, IOSCO does not propose next steps beyond this report.
 IOSCO will continue to take an interest in this area as new reforms in jurisdictions are implemented and take effect, and if jurisdictions detect new trends or developments relating to these issues.
-We may update this report or consider further work if evidence suggests material changes have emerged in due course that warrants further exploration by IOSCO.
+IOSCO may update this report or consider further work if evidence suggests material changes have emerged in due course that warrants further exploration by IOSCO.

-However, IOSCO encourages market participants to consider this report and provide comments.
+However, IOSCO encourages market participants to consider the findings of this report as relevant to their activities.
 It may help intermediaries to reflect on their own practices with regards to order routing incentives and the potential impact on order routing behaviours, to ensure they are acting fairly for their customers and in line with regulatory requirements.
-This report also welcomes views from stakeholders in response to the question below, which could include whether there are any areas where they feel IOSCO could consider further work either now or in the future.